-The course is made up of 6 eLearning modules, hosted on CPD Online, followed by attendance at a live Q&A webinar.
+The course is made up of 6 eLearning modules, hosted on CPD eLearning, followed by attendance at a live Q&A webinar.

 Each module is comprised of recorded presentations, interactive learning exercises and an end of module test.

 After you have completed all six modules, you need to attend a live Q&A webinar where you ask questions to a panel of expert speakers.

 Please note: attendance at a live Q&A webinar is a mandatory component to the course.

 The restriction on movements announced by the UK Government on 16 March 2020 resulted in all RCPsych training events and conferences being cancelled until restrictions are lifted.